 We work to ensure older people in County Durham are receiving the money they are entitled to.
-We write to people aged 75 and over offer a free, independent benefit check in case they are missing out on Attendance Allowance, Pension Credit or other benefits.
+We write to people aged 75 and over who receive Housing Benefit or Council Tax Reduction to offer a free, independent benefit check in case they are missing out on Attendance Allowance or Pension Credit.

 We have also run targeted publicity campaigns to encourage take-up of Pension Credit.